-- 1. Turn off the projector and video source if they are on. - 2.
-If your video source uses a small, round, one-prong composite (RCA) video connectors, you'll need the audio/visual cable that comes with the PowerLite 5000.
-If your video source uses a large, round, four-prong S-video connector, you will need to purchase an S-video cable. - For composite video, connect the yellow RCA plug on one end of the audio/visual cable to the projector's Video In jack.
+- 1. Turn off the projector and video source if they are on. - If your video source uses a small, round, one-prong composite (RCA) video connector, you'll need the audio/visual cable that comes with the projector.
+If your video source uses a large, round, four-prong S-Video connector, you will need to purchase an S-Video cable. - 3.
+For composite video, connect the yellow RCA plug on one end of the audio/visual cable to the projector's Video In jack.
 Connect the other yellow RCA plug to the video-out jack of your video source.